Configuration management

-Configuration management (CM) is a process for establishing and maintaining consistency of a product's performance, functional, and physical attributes with its requirements, design, and operational information throughout its life.
+Configuration management (CM) is a management process for establishing and maintaining consistency of a product's performance, functional, and physical attributes with its requirements, design, and operational information throughout its life.
 The CM process is widely used by military engineering organizations to manage changes throughout the system lifecycle of complex systems, such as weapon systems, military vehicles, and information systems.
 Outside the military, the CM process is also used with IT service management as defined by ITIL, and with other domain models in the civil engineering and other industrial engineering segments such as roads, bridges, canals, dams, and buildings.

 Introduction

 CM applied over the life cycle of a system provides visibility and control of its performance, functional, and physical attributes.
 CM verifies that a system performs as intended, and is identified and documented in sufficient detail to support its projected life cycle.
 The CM process facilitates orderly management of system information and system changes for such beneficial purposes as to revise capability; improve performance, reliability, or maintainability; extend life; reduce cost; reduce risk and liability; or correct defects.
 The relatively minimal cost of implementing CM is returned manyfold in cost avoidance.
 The lack of CM, or its ineffectual implementation, can be very expensive and sometimes can have such catastrophic consequences such as failure of equipment or loss of life.

 CM emphasizes the functional relation between parts, subsystems, and systems for effectively controlling system change.
 It helps to verify that proposed changes are systematically considered to minimize adverse effects.
 Changes to the system are proposed, evaluated, and implemented using a standardized, systematic approach that ensures consistency, and proposed changes are evaluated in terms of their anticipated impact on the entire system.
 CM verifies that changes are carried out as prescribed and that documentation of items and systems reflects their true configuration.
 A complete CM program includes provisions for the storing, tracking, and updating of all system information on a component, subsystem, and system basis.

 A structured CM program ensures that documentation (e.g., requirements, design, test, and acceptance documentation) for items is accurate and consistent with the actual physical design of the item.
 In many cases, without CM, the documentation exists but is not consistent with the item itself.
 For this reason, engineers, contractors, and management are frequently forced to develop documentation reflecting the actual status of the item before they can proceed with a change.
 This reverse engineering process is wasteful in terms of human and other resources and can be minimized or eliminated using CM.